colw/auto-complete/README.md

 - Enter will fill the input with the currently selected item.
 - Escape will hide the suggestion box.

 ## Todo
+- Scroll the option box with up down arrow keys.
 - Ideally a user should be able to type "Acai" and the widget will helpfully return "Açaí".

-- Scroll the option box with up down arrow keys.
+  _Note: The `String.normalize()` method may help here._

 ---